ku6ryo/Dify-TTS-RealTimePlay/README.md

-This is an example for getting audio response from [Dify](https://dify.ai/) via API and playing it in real-time.
+This is an example for getting TTS audio response from [Dify](https://dify.ai/) via API and playing it in real-time.

 There are some sample files.